Half crown (British coin)

 The British half crown was a denomination of sterling coinage worth 1/8 pound, or two shillings and six pence (abbreviated "2/6", familiarly "two and six"), or 30 pre-decimal pence.
-The gold half crown was first issued in England in 1526, in the reign of King Henry VIII, with a value half that of the crown coin.
-The first silver half crown appeared in 1551, under King Edward VI and was dated.
-No half crowns were issued in the reign of Mary, but from the reign of Elizabeth I half crowns were issued in every reign except that of Edward VIII, until the coins were discontinued in 1970.
+This is the equivalent of 12.5 new pence.
+The gold half crown was first issued in England in 1526, in the reign of Henry VIII, with a value half that of the crown coin.
+The first silver half crown appeared in 1551, under Edward VI and was dated.
+No half crowns were issued in the reign of Mary I, but from the reign of Elizabeth I half crowns were issued in every reign except that of Edward VIII, until the coins were discontinued in 1970.

 During the English Interregnum of 1649–1660, a republican half crown was issued, bearing the arms of the Commonwealth of England, despite monarchist associations of the coin's name.
 When Oliver Cromwell was made Lord Protector of England, half crowns were issued bearing his portrait depicting him wearing a laurel wreath in the manner of a Roman Emperor.
 The half crown did not display its value on the reverse until 1893.
 In the 20th century a slang term for the coin was "half-a-dollar".

 The half crown was demonetised (ahead of other pre-decimal coins) on 1 January 1970, the year before the United Kingdom adopted decimal currency on Decimal Day.